-Through the generous support of the GDF, we are offering this PM approach to infants, children, and teenagers with some of the most complex and difficult-to-diagnose medical issues.
+We are offering this PM approach to infants, children, and teenagers with some of the most complex and difficult-to-diagnose medical issues.
 In addition to accelerating and improving their care, this program will advance medical education by preparing the young physicians in pediatric training at Mount Sinai to use genomic medicine effectively, allowing them to better serve the community in their future practices.

 Pediatric Clinical Trials Office